Gett, an on-demand mobility company, with a current valuation of $1.5 billion, was founded in 2010.

 • Expanded operations to three regions: Israel, UK, Russia

-In late 2018, Uber, one of Gett's main competitors, scaled its business worldwide, but they weren't yet a global operation.
+In late 2018, Uber, one of Gett's main competitors, scaled its business worldwide.
+However, they weren't yet a global operation.
 Each time they went into a new location, they needed both large-scale investment and an 18-month lead-time for market entry.
 At this juncture, Gett did not have the level of investment to match Uber, nor could they afford the lead time required to expand into new markets.
-After multiple meetings with the Gett C level team and some of their key clients, the company were able to identify recurring pain points in the industry and this formed the foundation of Gett’s ambitious new idea.
+After multiple meetings with the Gett C level team and some of their key clients, the company were able to identify recurring pain points in the industry which formed the foundation of their ambitious new direction.

-At this time, the tech across the corporate mobility industry was varied: some of the taxi/car services enabled booking via their app; some still required clients to call a dispatch office; and some had a mixture of both.
-The ordering process was far from streamlined and was overly complicated.
+At this time, the tech across the corporate mobility industry was varied: some of the taxi/car services enabled booking via their app, some still required clients to call a dispatch office, and some had a mixture of both.
+The ordering process was overly complicated and far from streamlined.

 The back office link-up would facilitate seamless integration with an easy to navigate, smooth interface.
-In one move, the company would change from a local supporting native fleet service, to a global all in one SaaS platform.
-It would optimize its clients' corporate ground travel needs, from booking and riding to invoicing and analytics, saving corporates both time and money while increasing employee satisfaction.
+In one move, the company would transform from a local supporting native fleet service to a global all in one SaaS platform.
+It would optimize its clients' corporate ground travel needs - from booking and riding to invoicing and analytics - saving corporates both time and money, while increasing employee satisfaction.
 Their vision called for a new brand identity and an ethos that was to be future-proof and disruptive.

-HiPitched sat down with Gett's John De Pree – VP Global Brand and Shai Agami – Head of Design, to find out how they created their future; how the company defined their goals, and how it all aligns into a global brand.
+HiPitched sat down with Gett's John De Pree, VP Global Brand, and Shai Agami, Head of Design, to find out how the company defined their goals and became a global brand.

 Understanding and evaluating the current brand perception

-In order to initiate this re-brand, Shai and his team needed to prove to the CEO and stakeholders that this move was necessary for the future growth of Gett.
-This required a thorough understanding of what was happening in each region and evaluating the company positioning in each of its markets.
+In order to initiate this re-brand, Shai and his team needed to prove to the CEO and stakeholders that this move was necessary for the Gett's growth in the future.
+This required a thorough understanding of what was happening in each region and a formal evaluation of the company positioning in each of its markets.

-The next step to convince the CEO, had the Gett team comparing the way the company was ‘speaking’ to its audiences in each region.
-They found differences in both practices and tones between each of the three regions:
+The next step was to compare the way in which the company was ‘speaking’ to its a various audiences, revealing differences in both practices and tones between each of the three regions:

-• When viewed together, the regional website homepages looked as if they represented three different companies
+• The regional website homepages looked as if they represented three different companies

 • Welcome emails in each region had complete different designs and tones of voice